PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 for the next Goal continuation.
 Work continues through coherent commits and pushes without opening a pull request.

-The latest implementation unit moves tanh-expanded GELU transpose passthrough beside pseudo-Swish in the TensorFlow-free indexed `passes/activation_passthrough_layout.py` owner.
-Its former 294-line full-map fixed-point helper is now a thin dispatcher at its unchanged production position and receives Session LayoutState.
-The plan proves the complete nine-operation GELU approximation, all source and post-alias slots, four immutable constants, and an optional retained legacy boundary before mutation.
+The latest implementation unit moves center/size/offset terminal-head recovery into the TensorFlow-free indexed `passes/center_size_offset_layout.py` owner.
-Shared post-permutation constants are never rewritten in place.
+Its former roughly 390-line full-map fixed-point helper is now a thin dispatcher at its unchanged position between tanh-GELU and LeakyReLU and receives Session LayoutState.
+The plan proves all three branch topologies, Reshape/GatherND shape semantics, coordinate roles, shared constants, and public boundaries before mutation; the former sixteen-operator proximity heuristic is gone.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous